 I was happy to see the staff seemed to care so much, not just for the elephants but the dogs and cats too.
 Furthermore, our guide knew every elephants name and history as well as personalty and whether or not she preferred watermelon or bananas.
 She also knew every dog’s name.

 I was thrilled to be able to experience this and regret that I didn’t stay a week.
 In addition, I am happy to have spent money at this place and will continue to support their work.
 For more information or to donate click here: Elephant Nature Park.
 Also, I am collaborating with an amazing online store called Trunk Collective.
 All products are sustainably sourced from artisans around the world and are cruelty-free.
-Right now 5% of proceeds will be donated to elephants!
+Right now 5% of proceeds will be donated to Elephant Nature Park.
 So awesome!
+If you want to shop and feel good about it, this is a great place to start.

 Remember, elephants belong in the wild.
 They don’t want to play soccer, dance or paint.
 Also, they have strong family bonds, deep friendships and hate being alone.
 Don’t be part of the problem.
 Spread the word please!!
 You don’t want to make me mad, do you?